While in Hermann for the

 help of the National Trust, this organization was incorporated on

 January 1, 1953 with a charter listing objectives that included

-extending appreciation of the area's German heritage through the
+extending appreciation of the area's German heritage by providing a Museum for receiving

 and preserving personal property of historic value; to foster